 St. Joseph Tumbler 20 oz.

 The St. Joseph Tumbler will keep your coffee hot or your refreshments cold while you are on the go.
 The 20 oz. tumbler is made of stainless steel and features a glossy exterior finish and a see-thru plastic lid with a suction seal.
 The perfect travel companion for the car, office, school or outdoor event.
-Makes a truly unique and practical gift!◼ Stainless Steel
+Makes a truly unique and practical gift!